sunjit10/api/graphql/graphql-apollo.md

 Apollo Explorer -> GraphQL client that we run on the browser NodeJS + Apollo Server (package) -> GraphQL server/backend

-Each instance of Apollo Server spins up an instance of Apollo Explorer on our local machine that we can use to directly access it.
+Each instance of Apollo Server spins up an instance of Apollo Explorer on our local machine that we can use to directly access it, typically at `http://localhost:4000`

 ### Env Setup